 The 5 key often has a small raised bump on its top, a tactile aid for the typist.

-The locations of all the other keys on the number pad are learnt in relation to this home key so the touch-typist must be able to locate the home key by touch.
+The locations of all the other keys on the number pad are learned in relation to this home key so the touch-typist must be able to locate the home key by touch.

 Using the raised bump on the 5 key as a guide, see if you can correctly place your fingers on the 4-5-6-+ keys without looking at the keyboard.
 No peeking.